-NP 186 (17.9.1980) 11681; VP 1978-80/1672-3; unless the order of the day is postponed, VP 1964-66/377.
+NP 186 (17.9.1980) 11681; VP 1978-80/1672-3 (17.9.1980); unless the order of the day is postponed, VP 1964-66/377 (21.9.1965).

-E.g. VP 2004-07/1954.
+E.g. VP 2004-07/1954 (14.6.2007).

+A motion or motions may be moved declaratory of the House's view on the committee's report and recommendations and in respect of the House's proposed action.
 A motion of this kind is normally debated and decided at that time, although debate may be adjourned and resumed later.
-If the committee finds that no breach of privilege or contempt has been committed, the House may take no action in respect of the report after it has been presented.
+289 If the committee finds that no breach of privilege or contempt has been committed, the House may take no action in respect of the report after it has been presented.
 The House has agreed to a resolution, on the recommendation of the Committee of Privileges, requesting the Speaker to initiate discussions with the Minister for Justice on a matter.
 The House does not necessarily follow the committee's findings and recommendations in declaring itself in relation to the matter or any penalty that may be decided.
-Any motion proposed is subject to amendment.
-It has been recommended that seven days' notice should be required of any motion to impose a fine or commit a person for contempt or breach of privilege, although the recommendation has not been implemented.
+292 However, where the Committee of Privileges and Members' Interests makes no finding of contempt, the House cannot make a finding of contempt, and the House cannot impose a penalty which exceeds that recommended by the committee.
+293